 Mark Begich, Founding Board Member, President

 In addition to his long career in the private sector, Mark has dedicated several decades of his life to public service.
 He served in the United States Senate from 2009 to 2014 for the 111th, 112th and 113th Congresses.
 Before that, he served as Mayor of Anchorage, Alaska from 2003-2007 and spent ten years as an elected member of the Anchorage Assembly.Over the course of his career, Mark has worked on key issues related to telecommunications, Arctic policy, technology, the U.S. military, transportation, tribal affairs, fisheries, infrastructure, labor & workforce development, education, natural resource development, veterans’ affairs, housing, business development and economic growth.
 Mark is married to Anchorage businesswoman Deborah Bonito, president and owner of Sourdough Mercantile Inc. and several other small businesses.
-Their son, Jacob will start his freshman year of college this year.
+Their son, Jacob, currently attends college at Georgetown University.

 Vicky Nash, Founding Board Member, Vice President